FazzPy/Mongodb-Password-Manager/README.md

-# Fazz | Python password wanager with MongoDB
+# Fazz | Python password manager with MongoDB
 ## Using :

 *1.* **Bir mongodb hesabı açın.**<br>